zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

  Ira starts our dialogue by saying, “It’s amazing th at everybody in your family works in the sciences.”
 The word “sciences” (scienc es) – in the plural form – usually refers to different areas, what we call “fi elds (fields) of study,” including areas of the academic or research world that look a t natural and physical sciences.
 Shirley says, “Yeah,” which is an informa l way of saying yes.
 “My parents are both in the social sciences.”

-Now, I just defined “the sciences” as relating to t he physical and natural world.
+Now, I just defined “the sciences” as relating to the physical and natural world.
 Part of the natural world includes people, of cours e, and that means that the sciences also includes the study of human beings an d how they interact with each other.
 The “social (social) sciences” are scie nces that study human beings and their interactions, things that would include s ociology and psychology, anthropology – some people perhaps would also inclu de history, although history, according to some people, is more like ano ther area of study called “the humanities,” which would include the study of art a nd literature.

 In any case, the social sciences includes things su ch as psychology and economics.
 Shirley says, “My father is a psychologi st,” someone who studies the human mind, and her mother “is an economist,” someo ne who studies the way money is made and the way that human beings relate to each other when it comes to selling and buying things.
 Ira says, “And your sister Shonda?”
 Shirley replies that her sister is an “astronomer” (astrono mer).
 An astronomer is a person who studies the planets and the stars and other obj ects out in what we would call “outer space” – the area beyond the Earth.